iExecBlockchainComputing/documentation-tools/tools/dataProtector/migrate-from-v1.md

 been integrated into the `protectData` method with a new optional parameter.
 This parameter is a callback function that provides status updates during the data protection process.
-This change simplifies the API and enhances flexibility in handling the protection process's status updates.
+This change simplifies the API and enhances flexibility in handling the protection process status updates.

 <!-- prettier-ignore-start -->
 ```js